How To Implement An Alternating Four-Day Workweek And Why

 Why We Decided To Try It

 At Service Direct, we have always offered a flexible work schedule as a perk, and our team has consistently stated that having that flexibility is very important to their job satisfaction.
 We tend to subscribe to the idea that as long as you are getting your work done, and hitting your KPIs, we don’t really care when or where you do that work.

 However, for teams like Sales and Support, where they must interact with customers every day, they are really tied to working during regular business hours, in the office, and without much flexibility.

 After reading this article, our CEO decided to take it a step further and try offering an alternating four-day workweek and see if it resonated with our team.
-Our hypothesis was that implementing this new perk would increase employee job satisfaction, improve retention, and make our team feel more rested and untimely, more productive, and motivated.
+Our hypothesis was that implementing this new perk would increase employee job satisfaction, improve retention, and make our team feel more rested and ultimately, more productive, and motivated.